 Introductory Clinic: October 27

-In 2019, we started the second season of the Adaptive Sports Iowa Youth Sled Hockey Program!
+In October, we will be starting the third season of the Adaptive Sports Iowa Youth Sled Hockey Program!
 Practices will be held at the Ames Ice Arena.
-The complete practice and event schedule is listed below.
+The complete practice and event schedule is listed above.

 Sled Hockey Overview

 We are seeking out new athletes and we invite and encourage any 7-17 year old with a mobility disability to come try out sled hockey!

 WHAT IS SLED HOCKEY?